top of page

 Once we have completed the work, we discuss if you would like it presented in book form.

-Life Story sessions are one-to-one and usually in the practice room although they can also be done online.
+Life Story sessions are one-to-one and usually in the practice room although they can also be online.

 The Maternity Project